Tooblippe/python_class/src/README.md

 IPython Notebooks
 =================
-This directory contains the Ipython notebooks.
+This directory contains the IPython notebooks.

-Start ipython in this directory with the command.
+Start IPython in this directory with the command.
 If all works your browser will open with the contents shown

 ```
    ipython notebook